gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/04_data_ontology.md

 Compactly:

-> Coherence is the degree to which trains and choreographies remain viably coupled as a whole.
+> Coherence is the degree to which trains and choreographies remain viably coupled as a whole across unfolding time.

 ---